-All development within the area of special flood hazard frequently flooded areas for which a vested Building Permit application exists prior to the effective date of this part and which fails to comply with the requirements of this part is legal nonconforming development.
+All development within frequently flooded areas for which a vested Building Permit application exists prior to May 21, 2018, of this part and which fails to comply with the requirements of this part is legal nonconforming development.
 Lateral additions, new development or substantial improvements to a legally nonconforming development shall be allowed in compliance with subsection D of this section, and shall comply with the applicable performance standards of this section.
 Any other modification to a legally nonconforming development shall not result in a rise in the BFE.